Relocation Fraud Alert: Real Scams and How to Avoid Them

 This is a subtle one.
 Most people agree to pay 3% of their goods’ value for insurance.
 The mover takes the money, but they never actually buy a policy from a company like ICICI Lombard or HDFC Ergo.
 If your TV breaks, they’ll tell you the insurance process takes “6 months” or they’ll stop responding.
 They’ve just pocketed that 3% as extra profit.

 If you’re using our car transport or moving household items, always ask for the insurance policy document before the truck moves.
 A real mover will generate a policy in your name and send you the PDF.
 If they say “don’t worry, we’ll give it to you later,” they are lying.
 Trust your gut.
-If it feels fishy, it probably is.
+If the answer feels unclear, stop and verify it.

-Before you book, use our GST Checker to see if the business name on the portal matches the name on their website.
+Before you book, use our Verify Packers Movers tool to see if the business name on the portal matches the name on their website.
 If a company claims to have been in business for 15 years but their GST was registered last month, they are a clone.
 I’ve seen clones disappear overnight and reappear with a slightly different name the next day.

 We started ShiftCompare because we were tired of seeing these scams ruin people’s lives.
 We do a three-step verification for every mover.
 We check their physical office, we verify their GST history, and we talk to their past five customers.
 If a mover has a single report of holding goods hostage, they are banned from our platform forever.